Benny Thau: Relationships with the stars

 Benny Thau was trusted by the stars.
 For example, Greta Garbo never had a formal contract with MGM.
 The director and producer Gottfried Reinhardt recalled that at one time Thau explained to Garbo that if she accepted a sizable salary reduction she would move into a lower tax bracket and receive the same net pay.
 She understood the logic and agreed to the cut on a handshake.

 When MGM first approached Rosalind Russell for a screen test in the early 1930s she was not enthusiastic, remembering poor treatment at her audition for Universal.
 When she met MGM's Benny Thau and Ben Piazza she was surprised, as they were "the soul of understanding."

 During her first years at MGM Greer Garson was Thau's mistress.

 Thau was a strong supporter of Garson, who received an Oscar nomination in 1941 for Blossoms in the Dust.

 Joan Crawford, a more established star, was angry that she had not received any recognition, and blamed Thau.

 She left the studio.
 However, in 1953 she was surprised to get a call from Thau offering her a starring role in Torch Song (1953).

 Elizabeth Taylor was given a role by MGM in Lassie Come Home, and was offered a long-term contract at the beginning of 1943.

 She chose MGM because "the people there had been nicer to her when she went to audition", Taylor recalled.

 Benny Thau was to remain the "only MGM executive" she fully trusted during subsequent years, because, according to Alexander Walker, "he had, out of kindly habit, made the gesture that showed her she was loved".

 He played a key role in Taylor's career, managing her contracts and helping her get what she wanted on each of her films.

 She said she saw Thau as her surrogate father, and went to him "for help and advice".

 Thau remembered her as a "little dark-haired beauty ... [with] those strange and lovely eyes that gave the face its central focus, oddly powerful in someone so young."
+Thau attended Taylor's 1959 marriage to Eddie Fisher.

 Thau said of Nancy Davis, the future wife of Ronald Reagan, "I always recommended Nancy for parts.
 She was sweet and appealing – one of the most popular girls on the lot.

 Thau escorted Nancy Davis, to many events in Hollywood.
 This caused gossip about the relationship between the two.

 Kitty Kelley described Thau as "Nancy Davis's boyfriend", saying he paved the way for her Hollywood career, in her 1991 Nancy Reagan: The Unauthorized Biography.